 Inventory, lb : 0

-Tinda is available year-round with peak season in the spring.
+Tinda is available year-round, with a peak season in the spring.

-Tinda is native to India and is popular in the northern part of the country and in Pakistan.
-The gourd is becoming more popular in Southern California, where it can be found at farmer’s markets and in specialty Asian food stores.
+Tinda is native to India and has been cultivated since ancient times.
+Today Tinda is popular throughout Asia, Southeast Asia, and the Middle East, and is also becoming more popular in Southern California, where it can be found at farmer’s markets and in specialty Asian food stores.

 Recipes that include Tinda.
 One is easiest, three is harder.

 |My Diverse Kitchen||Tinda Do Pyaza|